ashwin47/kamal.directory/README.md

 The codebase is vanilla Rails and Sqlite3.
 Quite a simple setup.
 Its running on a $4 digital ocean droplet!.

-But, I would like to introduce features using [litestack](https://github.com/oldmoe/litestack)

 ## Setup

 You'll need: